 - The Call was opened on 19 December 2016 with Pre-Proposal submissions due 3 March 2017.
 The Call does not have a predetermined target for the number of projects to select nor a total amount of funding to award.

 - The Call was extensively advertised via mass email; postings and announcements at the Plant and Animal Genome Conference; postings on the websites of IWYP, some Consortium members of IWYP and the Wheat Initiative; American Society of Agronomy and Crop Science Society of America Newsflash; IWYP Twitter account; IWYP LinkedIn page; and word of mouth.

 - The research scope areas for the Second IWYP Competitive Call included:

 - Enhancing photosynthetic pathways

 - Modifying phenology, e.g., flowering time

-- Modeling to define best traits per environment
+- Modelling to define the optimal traits / combinations per environment

 The International Wheat Yield Partnership (IWYP) is a major public/private initiative being supported by research funders, international agencies, national and international research organizations and industry partners.
 Its goal is to increase wheat yields globally in both developed and developing countries.
 IWYP is led by a Program Director, an international Board of funders, scientific experts and members from commercial breeding companies.